Quantity Takeoff from Drawings Step by Step – Complete Guide for Beginners

 • Cross-check totals before finalizing

-Accuracy in quantity takeoff is very important for project success.
+Accurate quantity takeoff is very important for the success of a project.

 Software Used for Quantity Takeoff

-Modern construction projects use software for fast and accurate quantity takeoff:
+Modern construction projects use software to perform quantity takeoff quickly and accurately:

 • MS Excel